Want a fun way to meet people and enhance your Brock student experience? Trip dates are posted and registration is open!

-Brock BaseCamp (BBC) offers rock climbing, canoeing and backpacking trips for incoming undergraduate students during August.
+Brock BaseCamp (BBC) offers rock climbing, canoeing and backpacking trips for undergraduate students during the month of August.

 - BBC trips are three to five days long and are led by current Brock students and alumni.